ShashwatM3/youtube-to-pdf/README.md

 2. **AI-Powered Processing**: Uses GPT-4o to intelligently sectionize and refine the transcript content
 3. **Smart Content Organization**: Breaks down long transcripts into logical, well-structured sections
 4. **Professional Formatting**: Converts raw transcript text into clean, readable markdown with proper headings
-5. **PDF Generation**: Creates high-quality PDF documents ready for reading, sharing, or printing
+5. **PDF Generation**: Creates content-relevant value-consistent PDF books ready for reading, sharing, or printing

 ## ✨ Why You Should Use This Tool